Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 *...Gods.*

 Loomi and Daar had always compared themselves to each other, even now, long after the contest had already been won.
-Loomi may have been the more academically successful between them---and keen to improve his lead, whenever he could---but Daar had always possessed the sharper mind and the better instincts.
+Loomi may have been the more academically successful between them - and keen to improve his lead, whenever he could - but Daar had always possessed the sharper mind and the better instincts.
 That, ultimately, was the root of it all.
 Loomi could have accepted being physically outclassed, even as a well-bred fifth degree.
 He was still a Highmountain, after all.
 But Daar had never let him have *anything.* Always he could run faster and farther, perform the most impressive feats, attract the most prestigious females, score *the best* on exams.
 The two of them had spent a lifetime competing viciously at nearly everything, and in those fights...Daar won, over Loomi and everyone else. *Always.*

 There were some things one never grew past, it seemed.